A/N: Warning for some violence in this chapter

 “I’m not terribly sure.
 Left you, maybe?”

-Now that they had slipped their guard, escaping was just a matter of making it to the Grand Staircase.
+Now that they had slipped their guard, escaping was a simple matter of making it to the Grand Staircase.
 Normally, this would be no easy feat, but Home quieted at night.
 Unless there was a party happening, the oanai slept like clockwork, not to wake until sunrise.
 The fae were another matter, but they had neither the oanai’s attention to detail nor their keen hearing.
 They traveled in groups and spoke loudly, making them easy to avoid.

 Leandros kept his gaze on the ground below him, but Roman watched the steep-sloped hill marking the edge of Home ahead.
 When something shifted in the shadows at the top, his sharp eyes caught the movement.
 He grabbed Leandros’ arm.
 “Wait.
 Come this way.”

 He led them along the side of a crumbling building, closer to the source of the movement.
 When he focused, he could just make out three human-sized shapes picking their way down the hill in a line.
-Even as he watched, the second figure in the line slipped in the mud, toppling and taking the first down with it.
+Even as he watched, the second figure slipped in the mud, toppling and taking the first down with it.

 Roman laughed.
 “I think so.”